rimijoker/rimijoker/README.md

 - ### 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/iamanshumansingh/)

-- ### ⚡ Fun fact: rimi is actually the name of my sister😂
+- ### ⚡ Fun fact: Rimi is actually the name of my sister 😂

  ## I'm good at